crimbler2/thesis/README.md

+# This Repo

+This monorepository is part of my Bachelor's Thesis.
-This monorepository holds different configuration files all related to Kubernetes, ArgoCD, Terraform and Crossplane.
+It holds different configuration files all related to Kubernetes, ArgoCD, Terraform and Crossplane.
-It can be used to compare Crossplane and Terraform.
+Its primary use is to compare Crossplane and Terraform by implementing the same EKS Setup with each of them.
+The Setups then point to the directories in this Repository via ArgoCD Applications.

+This repo can also serve as an example for using Crossplane, Terraform and ArgoCD.

 This is the directory structure:
 ```